-Whether you’re a seasoned astronomy enthusiast or just a curious parent looking for a fun family activity, this journal is your ticket to an exciting journey of moon exploration that will nurture your kids’ curiosity about the cosmos.
+There’s something truly magical about the glow of the moon and its changing phases.
+Whether you’re a seasoned astronomy enthusiast or just a curious parent looking for a fun family activity, this journal provides a fun activity that will nurture your kids’ curiosity about the cosmos.

-The printable Moon Observation Journal includes a chart to record your family’s moon observations and track the different phases.
+The printable Moon Observation Journal includes a chart to record your moon observations and track the different phases.
 There is also an informational page that describes each moon phase – one page from the perspective of the northern hemisphere, and another for the southern hemisphere.
-This means you and your kids will not only have a blast making observations, but you’ll also learn some fun new facts!
-So, whether you’re planning a cozy backyard stargazing night, a weekend camping adventure under the stars, or even a unique homeschooling activity, our Moon Observation Journal is the perfect companion.
-I first started a moon journal with my not-so-little one when he was a toddler and it has provided a lot of fun memories over the years as well as instilled a love of science.
+I first started a moon journal with my not-so-little one when she was a toddler, and it has provided a lot of fun memories over the years as well as instilled a great love of science in her.
 I hope it does the same for you!

 Moon and Star Gazing Tools